superm1/FastFlowLM/docs/install.md

 ## 🚨 CRITICAL: NPU Driver Requirpement

-You must have AMD NPU driver **version 32.0.203.258 or later** installed for FastFlowLM to work correctly.
+You must have AMD NPU driver **version number > 32.0.203.258** installed for FastFlowLM to work correctly.

 > ⚙️ **Tip:** Upgrade to the new NPU Driver **32.0.203.304** for over 5–10% speed boost across all models and context lengths.
 [Download and Install](https://ryzenai.docs.amd.com/en/latest/inst.html#install-npu-drivers) *(AMD account required)*